networkruss/my-portfolio/README.md

 1. Sign in to https://vercel.com and import this repository (choose your Git provider).
 2. In Project Settings -> Environment Variables, add the variables listed above for the `Production` environment.
 3. Trigger a deploy (Vercel runs `next build` automatically).
-4. After deployment, verify the contact form works (ensure SMTP or Formspree credentials are correct).
+4. After deployment, verify the contact form works.
+Formspree is used by default; set `NEXT_PUBLIC_FORMSPREE_PROJECT_ID` in Vercel if you want to override the built-in ID.

 ## Create a GitHub repository and push (recommended)